 Meta-Analysis of the ‘Ironic’ Effects of Intergroup Contact

+Critics have argued that intergroup contact, psychology’s most-researched paradigm for reducing prejudice, has the ‘ironic’ effect of stifling support for social change in disadvantaged groups.
+We conducted a preregistered meta-analytic test of this effect across 96 studies with 137 samples of 211,360 disadvantaged-group members.
+As predicted, intergroup contact was, on average, associated with less perceived injustice (r=-.07), collective action (r=-.06), and support for reparative policies (r=-.07) in disadvantaged groups.
+However, these associations were small, variable, and consistent with alterative explanations.
+Moderator analyses found that these associations were strongest in studies on short-term migration and post-colonial relations, that measured intergroup contact directly, and that involved adults.
+After controlling for the positive association of negative contact with support for social change, positive contact was not (negatively) associated with any outcome in studies that measured both predictors.
+We close by highlighting open questions about the relation between intergroup contact and social change.

 It is ironic that psychology’s most-researched paradigm for reducing prejudice—intergroup contact—should hinder, rather than help, social change.
 Hundreds of studies have confirmed that intergroup contact is associated with less negative feelings toward outgroup members (for a meta-analysis, see Pettigrew & Tropp, 2006).
 Most of these studies have focused on advantaged-group members’ contact experiences with disadvantaged-group members (Tropp & Pettigrew, 2005), guided by the idea that reducing advantaged-group members’ prejudice will prevent interpersonal discrimination.
 Reducing prejudice, however, is rarely enough to overcome institutional and structural discrimination.
 Instead, as the 2020 Black Lives Matter protests have shown, social change often requires political mobilization by the disadvantaged.
 Critics have argued that, by fostering harmony and reducing conflict, intergroup contact might distract disadvantaged-group members from the injustice they face and undermine their motivation for social change (Dixon et al., 2005; Reicher, 2007; Wright, 2003).
 By stifling disadvantaged-group members’ opposition to injustice, intergroup contact might thus have the ‘ironic’ (Saguy et al., 2009), ‘sedative’ (Çakal et al., 2011), or ‘paradoxical’ (Dixon et al., 2010) effect of hindering social change.

 Supporting this argument, initial studies provided evidence that, among disadvantaged-group members, intergroup contact reduces perceptions of injustice (Saguy et al., 2009), discourages collective action (Çakal et al., 2011), and diminishes support for reparative policies (Dixon et al., 2007).
 Others, however, have pointed to conflicting evidence (Poore et al., 2002) and argued that intergroup contact might instead render discrimination more salient and, thereby, increase disadvantaged-group members’ support for social change (Pettigrew et al., 2011).
 A decade after the initial studies, many more studies have examined the relationships between intergroup contact and support for social change in disadvantaged groups.
 We present a systematic review and meta-analysis of this growing literature.
 Specifically, we evaluate the evidence for three hypotheses about how intergroup contact might reduce support for social change.